Hedychium are a genus of half hardy Perennials that are usually grown as annuals in the garden.

 They have spiky flowers of orange, red, white or yellow, that may often be bicoloured; and broad lance like leaves.

-They come into flower in the summer and reach a height of 60 cm to 6 m.
+They come into flower in the summer and reach a height of 60 cm to 6 m (2 to 20 feet).

-Hedychium are very fragrant plants and should be grown where they can be appreciated or in borders.
+Hedychium are very fragrant plants, and should be grown where their smell can be appreciated, or in borders.

-Some common names for Hedychium include Ginger Lily, Butterfly lily, and Garland Lily.
+Some of the more common names for Hedychium include Ginger Lily, Butterfly lily, and Garland Lily.

 Hedychium Gardnerianum by Jeff Kubina.